There has never been a better time for challenger law firms to take business from the most elite law firms.

 This study underscores the new reality for innovative law firm leaders.
 There is great opportunity for firms to expand their scope of business, even taking work from the top-tier firms.

 We are often asked how to do that.
-It is important to understand the pressures on the modern day GC – she must demonstrate both value and a data-driven approach in her outside counsel budget.
-The firms that will take share are those that can help GCs communicate the value of external counsel to internal constituencies by using their data to provide the GCs with the business case and the certainty that she is getting the best value in the market.
+It is important to understand the pressures on the modern day general counsel – she must demonstrate both value and a data-driven approach in her outside counsel budget.
+The firms that will take share are those that can help general counsels communicate the value of external counsel to internal constituencies by using their data to provide the general counsels with the business case and the certainty that she is getting the best value in the market.